dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/how_to_optimize_dbt_models_on_databricks.md

 ## 3. Performance Troubleshooting

 Performance troubleshooting refers to the process of identifying and resolving issues that impact the performance of your dbt models and overall data pipelines.
 By improving the speed and performance of your Lakehouse platform, you will be able to process data faster, process large and complex queries more effectively, and provide faster time to market.
-Let’s go into detail the three effective strategies that you can implement:
+Let’s go into detail the three effective strategies that you can implement.

 ### SQL warehouse query profile